Underpass (song)

-"Underpass" is a song by UK artist John Foxx, and was released as a single in January 1980.
-It was the artist's first solo single release after leaving the band Ultravox and the first single release from the Metamatic album, which was released shortly after.
+"Underpass" is a song by UK artist John Foxx, and was released as a single on 4 January 1980.
+It was the artist's first solo single release after leaving the band Ultravox and the first single release from the Metamatic album, which was released two weeks later.

-The song typically features music made using synthesisers and electronic percussion only, and the vocal in the verses is delivered in a cold robotic style by Foxx, with an anthemic single word chorus.
+The song features music made using synthesisers and electronic percussion only, and the vocal in the verses is delivered in a cold robotic style by Foxx, with an anthemic single word chorus.
 The lyrics feature Ballardian themes such as memory, architecture, dystopia and cars.
 There are no great differences in length or content between the album and single version, although an extended version did emerge years later and was used as the opening track on the Metatronic compilation album in 2010.

 The single reached no. 31 in the UK charts and was performed by Foxx with three keyboard players on UK music show Top of the Pops.
 A promotional video for the song was also made.

-"Underpass" is featured on all John Foxx's compilation albums Assembly (1982), Modern Art - The Best of John Foxx (2001), Glimmer - Best of John Foxx (2008) and Metatronic (2010).
+"Underpass" is featured on all John Foxx's compilation albums Assembly (1992), Modern Art - The Best of John Foxx (2001), Glimmer - Best of John Foxx (2008) and Metatronic (2010).
 The latter features the extended version and a new remix by Mark Reeder.